cujojs/curl/README.md

-curl (Cujo Resource Loader)
+curl (cujo resource loader)
 =====================

-version 0.4.4
+version 0.5

 What's New?

+* dojo 1.6 support has been moved to separate module (curl/dojo16Compat)
+* curl/domReady now returns a callback function (not a promise)
+* new async! plugin to allow a module to defer definition
+* new css! plugin that inlines css into javascript when used with cram
+* cram (AMD builder) support (css! and async! plugins)
-* `require` is no longer an alias for `curl` unless you set the apiName:'require' config param
+* `require` is no longer an alias for `curl` unless you set the `apiName` config param to "require"
-* dojo 1.6 support was moved to a separate module and/or built curl.js
+* configuration parameters for plugins are now defined in a sub-object of the main config object: { css: { cssOption: true } }
 * Fixed !order option for js! plugin in non-Firefox browsers (0.4.3)
 * Fixed the compiled version in 0.4.2 (dist/ folder)
 * Several fixes to path and package mapping were made in 0.4.1
-* CommonJS Modules 1.1
-* CommonJS Packages 1.1
-* dojo 1.6 support (dojo relies on non-standard RequireJS features)
-* node.js support (when module is wrapped in a define())
-* require(dep) as an RValue (needed or dojo and node)
-* !noexec suffix for js! plugin (load, but don't execute)
-* !wait suffix was renamed to !order (and semantics were changed)
-* async=false

 TODO:

+* configuration options per package
-* finish i18n plugin (eta: June)
+* finish i18n plugin (eta: August 1)
 * create dojo 1.6 tests
+* document plugin configuration options and how to use plugins
 * notes about using JSONP (it works for objects, arrays, functions, numbers and strings! use ?callback=define)
 * use CommonJS file structure (lib/ instead of src/)